cerner/fhir.cerner.com/content/millennium/dstu2/diagnostic/diagnostic-report.md

 The DiagnosticReport resource typically provides a textual set of information and interpretation after performing a diagnostic service or procedure such as a Radiology or Pathology report.

-This resource currently only supports Radiology reports in the presented form of either pdf or html.
+This resource currently only supports Radiology reports in the presented form of either PDF or HTML.

 The following fields are returned if valued: